-The thing that people love most about this remote is its price, which sometimes dips under ten bucks.
-As someone who blogs about high-end remotes regularly, I find this to be pretty incredible, even with its limited capabilities.
+What people love most about this remote is its price, which sometimes dips under ten bucks.
+As someone who blogs about high-end remotes regularly, I find this pretty incredible, even with its limited capabilities.
 Want to know the thing that most people hate about it?
 It’s those pesky remote codes that you need to enter to get the remote to control your devices.
-Based on feedback from a recent survey that I did on Facebook, people get frustrated with this process for two reasons.
+Based on feedback from a recent survey I did on Facebook, people get frustrated with this process for two reasons.

 Reason 1: Like me, you can’t stand the tiny type in some of the manuals that ship with the project.

 Reason 2: The information about which codes to use online is dodgy or just wrong.